 Shutdowns, unplanned or otherwise, are expensive in terms with loss of production and costs incurred during the shutdown to solve a particular issue or any emergent issues.

 Design substantiations aim to ensure the safe reliable operation of a SSC or weld throughout its operating life.
 They can assist system engineers to improve reliability and availability by identifying potential problems and take mitigating steps to monitor, repair or replace to ensure continued safe operation.
 Design substantiations are applicable to a wide range of industries, including power, oil, gas and chemical.

 - Support construction, fabrication, testing and commissioning, operation, periodic safety reviews, plant life extension and decommissioning

 - Give increased reliability and availability

 - Improve safety

 Our process involves appropriate use of walkdowns, a review of the operating history and maintenance activities, classical strength of materials hand calculations, conventional code compliance and inverse code assessments through to complex non-linear finite element analysis to demonstrate full structural integrity and fitness for purpose.

-We can provide you with reliable, trustworthy consultancy on a wide array of design substantiation aspects, offering you a clear insight into the most efficient, safe and cost effective solutions to your problems.
-EASL has extensive experience in the production of design substantiation reports.
+We can provide you with a reliable, trustworthy consultancy on a wide array of design substantiation aspects, offering you a clear insight into the most efficient, safe and cost effective solutions to your problems.
+EASL have an extensive experience in the production of design substantiation reports.
 Our staff are highly experienced in the production of structural integrity and fitness for purpose safety case arguments in all areas, assessing design code compliance, fracture mechanics, fatigue damage and creep rupture.